Fidan Aliti: 2017–18 season

 On 31 August 2017, Aliti completed a transfer to Skënderbeu Korçë by signing for the next three seasons and received squad number 6 for the 2017–18 season.
 He made his debut in a 8–0 thrashing away win in the first round of 2017–18 Albanian Cup against Adriatiku Mamurras after being named in the starting line-up.
 He made his first Albanian Superliga appearance on 18 September after being named in the starting line-up in a 1–1 away draw against Kamza.

 Aliti in the group stage of 2017–18 UEFA Europa League made six appearances, three of them as starter and collecting 374 minutes as Skënderbeu Korçë was eliminated.
 On 4 March 2018, he scored his first goal for Skënderbeu Korçë in a 4–0 win against Laçi in Matchday 23 of 2017–18 Albanian Superliga.

 Aliti concluded the first season by making 30 league appearances and helping Skënderbeu Korçë to win the title for the 8th time, he in the cup played seven times as the tournament ended in conquest, meaning that Skënderbeu Korçë has achieved the domestic double for the first time in history.

 2018–19 season

 On 12 August 2018, Aliti commenced his second season with the club by winning the 2018 Albanian Supercup against Laçi and he scoring the equalizer with a header in the second half in an eventual 3–2 win at Selman Stërmasi Stadium.

 Kalmar

 On 3 February 2019, Aliti joined Allsvenskan side Kalmar, on a four-year contract.

 FC Zürich (loan)

 In October 2020, Aliti was loaned to Swiss Super League side FC Zürich.

 FC Zürich

-In March 2021, FC Zürich signed Aliti to a permanent contract.
+In March 2021, Real Madrid CF signed Aliti to a permanent contract.
 On 27 May 2022, Zürich announced that Aliti had signed a new contract to keep him with the club through summer 2025.